Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/corCTF-2022.md

 $$f(f(f(f(f(s))))) = a^5s + a^4b + a^3b + a^2b + ab + b$$

-Then notice the last terms form a geometric sequence:
+Then notice the last terms form a geometric series:

 $$\sum_{i=1}^n{b \cdot a^{i-1}} = \frac{b(1-a^n)}{1-a}$$